-208.1.4 Access to events For all competitions, admis
+208.1.4 Access to events

 For all competitions, admission of personnel and their equipment to the media areas will be limited to those having the necessary accreditation and access passes.
 Priority access will be given to rights holders and the system of accreditation and access control must avoid possible abuse by non-rights holders.